michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-01-27-nonresident-and-eip3.md

 > **Did I qualify for the third payment if I'm a resident alien?
 (Updated March 25, 2022)**
 >
-> A person who’s a qualifying resident alien with a valid Social Security number
+> A person who's a qualifying resident alien with a valid Social Security number
 > was eligible for the payment only if he or she is a qualifying resident alien
 > in 2021 and not claimed as a dependent of another taxpayer. *A nonresident alien
-> in 2021 wasn’t eligible for the payment.* An alien who received a payment but
+> in 2021 wasn't eligible for the payment.* An alien who received a payment but
 > was not a qualifying resident alien for 2021 should return the payment to the
 > IRS by following the instructions as described in Returning the Economic Impact
 > Payment for instructions.